cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.2.md

   - [T1537: Transfer Data to Cloud Account](https://attack.mitre.org/techniques/T1537/)

 #### GWS.DRIVEDOCS.1.6v0.2
-Agencies SHALL enable access checking for file sharing outside of Docs or Drive.
+Agencies SHALL set access checking to recipients only.

-- _Rationale:_ The Access Checker feature can be configured to allows users to grant access to the public if a recipient is missing access, creating the potential for data leakage.
-This control mitigates this by only allowing access to be granted to recipients or the suggested target audience.
+- _Rationale:_ The Access Checker feature can be configured to allow users to grant open access if a recipient is missing access, creating the potential for data leakage.
+This control mitigates this by only allowing access to be granted to recipients.
-- _Last modified:_ July 10, 2023
+- _Last modified:_ June 7, 2024

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)